mythril-forge/homebrew-spells/spells/level-1/entangle.md

 ---

 ## Description
-Grasping weeds and vines sprout from the ground in a 20-foot square starting from a point within range.
+Grasping weeds and vines sprout from solid ground in a 20-foot cube originating from a point within range.
+The vines reach upwards and outwards 5 feet.
 For the duration, these plants turn the ground in the area into difficult terrain.

-A creature in the area when you cast the spell must succeed on a Strength saving throw or be **restrained** by the entangling plants until the spell ends.
+When you cast the spell, each creature in the area must succeed on a Strength saving throw or be **restrained** by the entangling plants for the duration.
+As a action on your turn, you can command the area of plants to ensnare its occupants once again.
 A creature **restrained** by the plants can use its action to make a Strength check against your spell save DC.
 On a success, it frees itself.

-When the spell ends, the conjured plants wilt away.
+When the spell ends, the conjured plants greatly retract into the earth and root themselves there as ordinary foliage.

 ---

 **Classes:** druid

-**Subclasses:** primeval guardian (ua) ranger, primeval guardian (ua) ranger (revised), giant soul (ua) sorcerer
+**Subclasses:** primeval guardian ranger, giant soul sorcerer

 **Sources:** PHB, page 238